curl/everything-curl/internals/tests/file-format.md

 the arrival of this data.

-If the data contains `swsclose` anywhere within the start and end tag, and this is a HTTP test, then the connection will be closed by the server after this response is sent.
+If the data contains `swsclose` anywhere within the start and end tag, and this is an HTTP test, then the connection will be closed by the server after this response is sent.
 If not, the connection will be kept persistent.

 If the data contains `swsbounce` anywhere within the start and end tag, the